Pholisa-Fatyela/Book-Notes/Clean Code.md

 + Decouple class dependencies by formalizing/abstracting them using an interface, then hiding specific implementations behind that interface
     + This approach can help when code is being tested, as well as being changed
     + The given examples is a `Portfolio` class that depends on a `TokyoStockExchange` API; instead, it can be written to depend on a new, more abstract `StockExchange` interface, which can be implemented by the `TokyoStockExchange` or some stock exchange class made explicitly for testing `Portfolio`

+### Quotes

+> If we cannot derive a concise name for a class, then it’s likely too large.

+> Do you want your tools organized into toolboxes with many small drawers each containing well-defined and well-labeled components?
+Or do you want a few drawers that you just toss everything into?

 <a name="ch11"></a>